Handle Operators in String Theory: The Path Integral Measure

 \subsection{Measure in Terms of a Metric}

-Returning to the measure contribution (\ref{eq:Bintmub8z}) in the presence of boundaries, there is an important special case that we need to develop (and that will be used to convert fixed-picture offshell vertex operators to integrated picture).
-This is to adopt a central ingredient of the `Weyl normal ordering' prescription of Polchinski \cite{Polchinski88} whereby a special choice of metric is made that is ``as flat as possible'' at the location of a puncture, as described in Sec.~\ref{sec:MV}.
+Returning to the path integral measure contribution (\ref{eq:Bintmub8z}) in the presence of boundaries, there is an important special case that we need to develop (and that will be used to convert fixed-picture offshell vertex operators to integrated picture).
+This is to adopt the `Weyl normal ordering' prescription of Polchinski \cite{Polchinski88} whereby a special choice of metric is made that is ``as flat as possible'' at the location of a puncture, as described in Sec.~\ref{sec:MV}.
+The virtue of this choice is that the resulting measure will be globally well-defined in moduli space.
 In this section we work in terms of a metric. \sk

 Let us suppose that $\Sigma$ has a single boundary, $\B=1$.
 (This is for notational convenience, in that any additional boundaries play no role in what follows; we generalise again to multiple boundaries below.)
 Then, {\it if} we can arrange for the set of locally-defined vectors, $v_{k\ell}$, associated to that specific boundary of $\Sigma$ to be equal, $v_{k\ell}=v_{k\ell'}$, on patch overlaps, $U_\ell\cap U_{\ell'}$, where $C_\ell$ and $C_{\ell'}$ denote different segments of the single boundary, then we can replace the sum over contour integrals in the first equality in (\ref{eq:Bintmub8z}) associated to that specific boundary by a single contour integral,\footnote{It has been argued that this is nevertheless effectively correct if we average or take the corresponding phase of the annulus coordinate to be integrated \cite{Polchinski88}.
 We would like to thank Ashoke Sen for a discussion along these lines.
 See also the comments in the remaining paragraphs after (\ref{eq:Bintmub7d}) of Sec.~\ref{sec:CIoM}. }